How to Get to Vigo

-Do you dream of starting your Camino de Santiago while feeling the Atlantic breeze and the maritime buzz of a city that lives by the sea?
-In Vigo, fishing tradition, a lively old town and modern infrastructure come together to make it easy for you to take your first pilgrim step — a city that welcomes you with open arms for your adventure on the Camino route.
-And for us, it will be a pleasure to walk alongside you!
+Do you dream of starting your Camino de Santiago while feeling the Atlantic breeze and the bustling maritime atmosphere of a city that pulses by the sea?
+In Vigo, fishing tradition converges with a lively historic center and modern infrastructure that makes it very easy for you to take your first pilgrim step, a city that welcomes you with open arms for your adventure on your Jacobean route.
+And we would love to accompany you!

-Vigo proudly sits in the province of Pontevedra, embraced by the Ría de Vigo and watched over by the Cíes Islands, true jewels of the Atlantic.
-It’s one of the most important cities in Galicia, offering all the services you could need, with an airport, intermodal train and bus station, international port, and great road connections.
-For pilgrims, Vigo is a key starting point of the Portuguese Coastal Way, as the 100 km from the olive city to Santiago are enough to earn the Compostela.
+Vigo proudly presents itself in the province of Pontevedra, embraced by the Ría de Vigo and guarded by the Cíes Islands, true gems of the Atlantic.
+It is one of the most important cities in Galicia, with all the services, and has an airport, intermodal train and bus station, international port, and good road connections.
+Furthermore, for the pilgrim, Vigo is very significant as the starting point of the Portuguese Way by the Coast, as there are 100 km on foot from the olive city to Santiago, allowing you to obtain the Compostela.

 Panoramic view of Vigo and the Rías Baixas

-Whether you depart from Atocha, Chamartín or T4, in just a few hours you can be enjoying oysters by the port.
-Your most convenient options from Madrid are:
+Whether you leave from Atocha, Chamartín, or T4, in just a few hours you could be savoring some oysters by the port.
+The options you have from Madrid are perhaps the most convenient:

-• By train: daily departures via Ourense, taking around 4 hours.
+• By train: there are daily departures via Ourense, which will take you about 4 hours.

-• By plane: various airlines get you to Vigo in 1 hour, and from the airport (line A, Vitrasa company) or taxi, you’re in the city centre in 15 minutes.
+• By plane: various airlines will get you to Vigo in one hour, and with the urban bus (line A, Vitrasa company) or taxi, you will be in the center in 15 minutes.

-• By bus: Avanza or Alsa take 7 to 8 hours to the Intermodal Station.
+• By bus: Avanza or Alsa will take you in 7 or 8 hours to the Intermodal Station.

-Historic centre of Vigo, in the last 100 km of the Portuguese Coastal Way
+Historic center of Vigo, in the last 100 km of the Portuguese Way by the Coast

 Getting to Vigo from Barcelona

-From the Mediterranean to the Atlantic is quite a leap, but some direct air connections make it easy.
-From Barcelona, you can get to Vigo:
+From the Mediterranean to the Atlantic, there is a distance, but some direct air connections make it easy.
+From Barcelona, you can reach Vigo:

-• By train: the trip takes about 12 hours, possibly less if connecting via Madrid.
+• By train: it takes about 12 hours between Barcelona and Vigo, possibly less if you connect through Madrid.

-• By plane: airlines offer flights all year round, taking just under 2 hours.
+• By plane: there are airlines that offer flights year-round, and you can be in Vigo in just under 2 hours.

-From the Guadalquivir to the Galician Atlantic may seem far, but trains and flights make it manageable.
-To get to Vigo:
+From the Guadalquivir to the Galician Atlantic, there is a leap, but trains and flights make it simple.
+Among the options, you can reach Vigo:

-• By plane: usually with a layover (about 4 hours total), though sometimes there are direct flights taking just 1.5 hours.
+• By plane: generally with a stopover (about 4 hours), although sometimes there are direct flights of 1 and a half hours.

-• By bus: around 10 hours, an economical but long option.
+• By bus: about 10 hours, an economical although lengthy option.

 • By car: 700 km via A-66 and A-52, about 7 hours, with an optional stretch through Portugal.